oac-tree/oac-tree-mathexpr/doc/index.rst

-Welcome to sequencer-plugin-mathexpr's documentation!
+Welcome to oac-tree-plugin-mathexpr's documentation!
 =====================================================

    .. toctree::
       :maxdepth: 2
       :caption: Contents:

-   `sequencer-plugin-mathexpr` is a sequencer plugin that provides functionality for processing mathematical expressions using the exprtk library.
+   `oac-tree-plugin-mathexpr` is a oac-tree plugin that provides functionality for processing mathematical expressions using the exprtk library.

 Functionalities
 ---------------
-sequencer-plugin-mathexpr provides the following functionalities for processing mathematical expressions:
+oac-tree-plugin-mathexpr provides the following functionalities for processing mathematical expressions:

 1. Supports variables of any numeric type supported by AnyValue
 2. Supports arrays and scalars as variables